digvijaypundkar/digvijaypundkar/README.md

-👋 🙂 Hi, I’m @digvijaypundkar
+👋 🙂 Hi, I’m Digvijay Pundkar

 💻  I’m an aspiring data analyst with a strong passion for turning data into meaningful insights.